 It’s hard to believe it’s September.
-Back to school, back to schedules and routines, back to your regularly-scheduled programming.
-While the laziness, late nights, and relaxed nature of the summer months were fun, there is something to be said for getting back to the predictability of fall and back to school season.
+Back to school, back to schedules and routines (somewhat).
+While the laziness, late nights, and relaxed nature of the unscheduled summer months were fun, there is something to be said for getting back to the predictability of fall and back to school season.

 The need for quick and easy dinner ideas is never more necessary than right now.
 And macaroni and cheese is always a sure-fire way to please every member of the family.
 Sure, we like the classic mac and cheese as much as the next person, but we also take it as an opportunity to spice things up and use this classic pasta dish as a blank canvas for adding boatloads of flavour.

-For this delicious and easy butternut squash recipe, we’ve taken advantage of the sweet winter squash that are just coming into season and added a WHOLE pureed butternut squash into the mix.
+For this delicious and easy butternut squash recipe, we’ve taken advantage of the sweet winter squash that will soon be in season and added a WHOLE pureed butternut squash into the mix.
 We’ve also simplified the classic cheese sauce so you need just one bowl to bring the whole dish together.
 And with the craziness September brings, we will take all the streamlining we can get.

 Any leftovers double as a fantastic school lunch for the kids.
 Adding in the squash to an otherwise very familiar dish is a great way to expose your kids to new flavours and textures.
 If it’s their first time having butternut squash, reserve some plain pasta on the side.
 That way there is something familiar on the table for them, they can pick and choose what they want to eat without any pressure and the whole family is still enjoying the same meal together.

 So now that we are armed with a simple and delicious weeknight dinner meal, we are ready to tackle the busy fall season!